 If a firmware update becomes available, the Mevo app will indicate so when you first configure your mobile device's connection to your Mevo.
 Instead of seeing the option to Connect, the button will instead say Update Firmware.

-For best results, we recommend connecting to Mevo's hotspot rather than connecting over a Wi-Fi network when downloading and installing a new firmware update.
+For best results, we strongly recommend connecting to Mevo's hotspot rather than connecting over a Wi-Fi network when downloading and installing a new firmware update.

 Some firmware updates will be required to proceed with using the cameras while others will be optional.
 In either case it is recommended to use the most recent firmware version to avoid bugs from earlier versions.